Limits of dispersoid size and number density in oxide dispersion strengthened alloys fabricated with powder bed fusion-laser beam: Introduction

 Though PBF-LB presents advantages over the traditional manufacturing route, previous studies have highlighted several challenges, including low dispersoid number densities (typically 10$^{19}$ m$^{-3}$ $-$ 10$^{21}$ m$^{-3}$ \cite{nasa20, horn, Eo, haines, saptarshi}), oxide agglomeration \cite{zhong}, and slagging \cite{kenel, de2023HfO2}.
-These studies relied almost exclusively on experimentation to test a variety of alloy compositions and processing conditions (e.g., laser power and scanning velocity).
+An extensive review of the challenges associated with additive manufacturing of ODS alloys has been published by Wilms \textit{et al.}~\cite{wilms2023additive}.
+The previous studies relied almost exclusively on experimentation to test a variety of alloy compositions and processing conditions (e.g., laser power and scanning velocity).
 The feasibility of this approach is limited, however, since each experiment typically requires nanoscale characterization such as transmission electron microscopy (TEM) to accurately measure the size distribution and number density of nanometric dispersoids.
 Due to the need for time-consuming characterization, dispersoid characteristics are typically reported only for a single sample \cite{horn, kenel, saptarshi}.
 There is thus limited information about the trends in dispersoid size and number density across the laser power and scanning velocity processing space.
 Therefore, a modeling framework for the evolution of oxide nanoparticles during PBF-LB is needed to to gain greater insight into experimental observations and extrapolate processing outcomes, reducing the need for trial-and-error experimentation.